Signaling and Employer Learning with Instruments: Introduction

 Finally, we consider two extensions of our model.
-First, we study the identification when the distinction between a hidden IV and a transparent IV is unclear.
+First, we study the identification when it is not clear whether the IV is hidden or transparent.
 In particular, we consider the case of a \emph{partially-transparent} IV, where the IV is transparent with some probability and hidden with the complementary probability.
-We show that with experience-invariant returns to skill, a partially-transparent IV identifies the lower bounds on the private returns and the signaling value while point-identifying the speed of learning.
+We show that with experience-invariant returns to skill, a partially transparent IV identifies the lower bounds on the private returns and the signaling value while point-identifying the speed of learning.
 With experience-varying returns to skill, access to a transparent IV \emph{and} a partially-transparent IV is sufficient to identify the lower bounds on the private returns and the signaling value.
 Access to a hidden IV \emph{and} a partially-transparent IV, however, is sufficient to point-identify all the parameters under a stronger homogeneity condition on the social returns across samples.

 For the second extension, we revisit the assumption about homogeneous returns.
 Recent studies have provided evidence that the returns can vary across individuals (\cite{Card1999, heckman2006earnings, CarneiroHeckmanVytlacil2011}).
 To accommodate heterogeneous returns, we reframe our analysis within the potential outcomes framework, e.g., \cite{ImbensAngrist1994}, with binary (low or high) schooling.
 We show that our identification results extend to this setting, with a proviso that now a hidden IV identifies the \emph{average} private returns among compliers, and a transparent IV identifies the \emph{average} social returns among compliers.